 I have spent years researching about trans men’s issues, rather than focusing on the legal, medical, and social issues facing trans women.
 Often, this is because I have found that ”general” discussions on trans rights focused more on trans women, to the exclusion of my transmasculine brothers; if the discussion were more ”progressive” and ”inclusive”, we would include our non-binary (“enby”) siblings … but us binary trans men, especially if not people-of-color, would still not have a seat at the table.
 So, I would just withdraw from the social debates that raged in the culture wars.

 I have an idea why we are often invisible in this battle.
 We ”benefit” from the current patriarchal system, as it benefits masculinity over femininity.
 We still live with an institutionalized, racist system that benefits us if we’re white.
-By transitioning and living my life as a cis-passing, straight, white man, I have gained an advantage over everyone else, and because we benefit rather than suffer from the current system, any remaining or perceived issues we still have fall by the wayside compared to the major issues trans women, trans people of color, and enbies still face.
+By transitioning and living my life as a cis-passing, straight, white man, I have “gained” social advantages over everyone else, and because we benefit rather than suffer from the current system, any remaining or perceived issues we still have fall by the wayside compared to the major issues trans women, trans people of color, and

 I understand, but it’s still a bitterness I often taste in my mouth.

 Besides the “bathroom issue”, another major point of contention with transphobes are whether trans women, trans girls, and other transfeminine AMABs are allowed to compete against cis girls and women in physical sports.
-Because, unless puberty blockers are administered early on, trans women develop as cis men—more muscle, les fat, grow taller if not larger physically after puberty hits.
-Unfortunately, when women don’t fit certain stereotypes of how women should perform, they’re restricted, even if they’re cisgender (and often this befalls people of color), and are required to either leave the sport or take a hormone regimen to bring them in line with most other women.
+Because, during puberty, trans women develop like any other biological male—more muscle, les fat, grow taller, are physiologically larger and stronger than biological women.
+Sadly, when cissexual/biological women develop intersexed conditions that give them a competitive advantage (especially with women of color), they are required to take a hormone regimen to bring them in line with most other women.
 (It’s not just trans women that these new rules are targeting; it’s just trying to make a level playing field; it’s akin to banning drugs that give men an unfair advantage.)

 Being a trans man, everything’s simpler: if I can’t meet team qualifications, I’m barred from joining a team.
 It wouldn’t be fair to the sports team or the competition in general to lower their standards to accompany me; as I also take testosterone, it would be unfair for me to compete against cisgender women.

-I once argued that maybe cis women should dial up their training and playing to an 11, in the name of competition.
-However, since women’s sports seem more about sisterhood and teamwork rather than the spirit of winning, it only makes sense that trans women, if they really insist that they are women, take at least HRT to equal themselves to their female peers.
+I once argued that maybe cis women should dial up their training and playing to an 11, if women’s sports were purely about competition.
+However, since women’s sports seem more about fair play than winning, it only makes sense that trans women should be excluded from professional, elite sports and competition, so that women’s sports remain fair.